-Long duration measurements, or measurement jobs that last over two hours, typically experience global drift.
+Long duration measurements, jobs that last more than two hours, typically experience global drift.
 This drift can be caused by vibration or temperature changes in the environment.
 Changes in temperature can affect the part being measured, the floor, the tracker stand and the Tracker.
 Because of these environmental effects, drift must be checked throughout the duration of a measurement job.

 At the beginning of a measurement job, several fixed reference points should be measured over the full volume of the part.
 These points should be checked periodically for drift.
 When drift is noticed, a device position move (Relocation in Insight) should be done to re-fit the tracker back into the coordinate system.
 The device position move should be executed with auto-scale to allow for growth or shrinkage of the part.
 This allows the Tracker to continue to measure a part accurately over a long measurement session.

 Backsight Checks or a Pointing Interim Test should be run periodically throughout a long duration measurement job to verify accuracy.
 If the checks do not meet specification, a 5-minute Pointing CompIT should be run.

 Surveys are used to measure a set of targets repeatedly.
 The most accurate method for running a survey is to use Relocation between each cycle and frontsight/backsight averaging on each point (Insight only).
 Relocation eliminates part, environment, and tracker drift during the survey, and the frontsight/backsight cancel out any beam and gimbal errors.

 Frontsight-Backsight averaging is a method of measuring points in frontsight and backsight mode and averaging them.
 This method can only be used in jobs that measure individual points, features cannot be measured with this method.
 When measuring a frontsight-backsight job, every point must be measured in both frontsight and backsight.
 This method is only used beneficial on an Un-compensated Tracker.

 - User Manual for the Vantage Laser Tracker